vukrosic/OpenAI-API-VS-Code-Feedback/README.md

 To report an issue or provide feedback, please open an issue on the [GitHub repository](https://github.com/vukrosic/OpenAI-API-VS-Code-Feedback)

 My email is vukrosic1@gmail.com and my twitter is [@VukRosic99](https://twitter.com/VukRosic99)

+## 📈 Future Plans
+My ultimate goal is to completely reinvent AI interfacing in code editors.
+I aim to significantly boost productivity.
+I will continuously refine and expand this extension based on your feedback.